volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/03_Making_filters.md

 When measurement(s) is exported you have 2 possibilities.
 You can create initial EQ filter in REW and import it into rePhase as a starting point or you can directly go in rephase and start creating filter from scratch.

+For best results with Volumio and BruteFIR I recommend sampling rate of __96000__ and __65536__ filtersize/taps.

+When doing EQ in rePhase try to follow these simple guidelines:

+- Avoid high Q corrections as much as you can.

+- Remember that dips are not as hearable as rises, so flatten the rise points but avoid to flatten dips unless they are deeper than app -8dB.

+- Avoid high gains as much as you can.
+Don't go over +18dB, even better if you can stay bellow +12dB.

+- There is an initial 6dB attenuation in BruteFIR.
+If your max filter is (for example) set to +16dB then set additional 10dB of attenuation in BruteFIR settings to avoid clipping.

+- Measure carefully! your correction will only be good as was your measurement.
+Repat measurements unless you have good correlation between MMM (RTA) and sweep measurements (make at least 5 of them and average them).

+- Remember that Room EQ is not an exact science, so may the Force be with you. ;)

 ### Variant 1 : Creating initial EQ filter in REW

 * On the right side of EQ window under Equaliser choose `rePhase`